arr-ai/arrai/docs/std.md

 ### `dict(t <: tuple) -> dict`

-Converts the tuple `t` to dictionaries.
+Converts the tuple `t` to a dictionary.

 Usage: